WilianZilv/reactron/README.md

 2. Yarn
 3. Yarn start

+For more info about how to use, check this: [Reactron](https://github.com/WilianZilv/reactron).

-Thanks to WilianZilv for making [Reactron](https://github.com/WilianZilv/reactron)
+Thanks to WilianZilv for making [Reactron](https://github.com/WilianZilv/reactron).